LueKely/Magic-Potion-Shop/To-Do.md

 ### Search Bar And filter System
 - can filter with tags
 - has search function might use some math thingies algo
+- use template ref to auto focus that shit

+use dollar sign emits